 In conclusion, our results indicate that stochastic birth-death processes, by introducing individual variation and demographic stochasticity, can produce evolutionary trajectories that differ significantly from expectations based on deterministic approaches, revealing powerful competing evolutionary attractors (TEAs) that have not factored into much (if any) current thinking about the pace and path of adaptation.
-However, we also find that these TEAs can still be understood on via the deterministic approximations, helping to reveal both the utility and the limitations of such approximations.
+However, we also find that these TEAs can still be understood via the deterministic approximations, helping to reveal both the utility and the limitations of such approximations.
 Becoming aware that evolution is relatively fast, and that many populations are in transient states rather than equilibrium states, may be essential for a fuller understanding of adaptation.

 Acknowledgements